-Vienna's Municipal Department 48 (MD 48) is responsible for the city's waste management and has been active in re-use since 1989, when the city’s first re-use shop – the so called 48er-Basar – was founded.
-For the purpose of re-use and waste prevention, still usable goods were collected at the recycling centres of the city and sold in the 48er-Basar.
+Vienna's Municipal Department 48 (MD 48) is responsible for the city's waste management.
+It is active in reuse since 1989, when the city’s first reuse shop – the so called 48er-Basar – was founded.
+For the purpose of reuse and waste prevention, still usable goods were collected at the recycling centres of the city and sold in the 48er-Basar.

-As a further development of the 48er-Basar, the 48er-Tandler was opened in Summer 2015.
-With its central location and a modern interior design thanks to up-cycled furniture, it aims to attract all population groups.
-Additionally, the recycling centres have been equipped with new collection facilities, the so called Tandler-Boxes, and the staff has been adequately trained.
+As a further development of the 48er-Basar, the 48er-Tandler was opened in 2015.
+With its central location and a modern interior design thanks to upcycled furniture, it aims to attract all population groups.

-The 48-er Tandler provides a combination of social and economic benefits, as all revenues are donated to charitable purposes and citizens have access to good-quality second-hand goods at a very affordable price.
+The 48-er Tandler provides a combination of social and economic benefits, as all revenues are donated to charitable purposes and citizens have access to good-quality secondhand goods at affordable price.

-- Best practice of re-use: numerous visitors from other municipalities/cities from Austria and abroad have visited the 48er-Tandler, in order to learn from this experience.
+- Numerous visitors from other municipalities/cities from Austria and abroad have visited the 48er-Tandler.

-- According to current surveys among the Viennese citizens, 81% of the participants are aware of the possibility to hand in goods for re-use at the recycling centres.
+- According to current surveys, 81% of the participants are aware of the possibility to hand in goods for reuse at the recycling centres.

-- Media response and customer feedback indicate that the 48er-Tandler is very successful.
-For example the Austrian television broadcasts the show “erlesen” from the 48er-Tandler.
+- Media response and customer feedback indicate the success of the 48er-Tandler.
+For example the Austrian television broadcasts the show erlesen from there.